francois2metz/steampipe-plugin-scalingo/docs/tables/scalingo_app_event.md

-# Table: scalingo_app_events
+# Table: scalingo_app_event

 List events associated to an app.

-The `scalingo_app_events` table can be used to query information about an app event, and you must specify which application in the where or join clause using the `app_name` column.
+The `scalingo_app_event` table can be used to query information about an app event, and you must specify which application in the where or join clause using the `app_name` column.

 ## Examples